mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   For example, plosives: glottal stops are micro-events at the millisecond level that underlie semantic information two orders of magnitude higher up the scale.
   The timing of the vocal fold movement is so precisely controlled by our brain that the slightest deviations are studied as biomarkers for neurodegenerative diseases like Parkinson's @Ma2020.
 ]
+// "timing relationships are very important for modelling the glottal flow signal" @Doval2006

-A large body of work and decades of empirical work @Degottex2010 have produced a "model zoo" of GFMs: handcrafted waveforms of $u(t)$ with handfuls of carefully chosen parameters.
+Decades of empirical work have over time produced a "model zoo" of GFMs: handcrafted waveforms of $u(t)$ with handfuls of carefully chosen parameters.
 Because these are _parametric_ models, they all share the same basic traits: parsimonious, interpretable, but inevitably stiff @Schleusing2012.
 Their parametric nature limits the range of time domain information they can encode.
 This motivates the construction of a family of _nonparametric_ models, which reach for greater expressivity with _less_ parameters.

-With the many equations to follow, it is all too easy to lose connection to the actual physical phenomenon being modeled.
+With the equations to follow, it is all too easy to lose connection to the actual physical phenomenon being modeled.
 After a short look at the glottal cycle, we begin with a review of the classic Liljencrants-Fant model.
 Then we revisit the parametric piecewise polynomial models and generalize them to the nonparametric regime, where they are identified with the _arc cosine kernel_ of #pcite(<Cho2009>).
 The latter is argued to combine the advantages of both worlds: the interpretability of parametric models with the flexibility of nonparametric ones.